-What Are the Risks of Maritime Welding?
+What are the Risks of Maritime Welding?

 To be successful in the profession, maritime welders must be disciplined and aware of their surroundings.
 They also need to work for employers who don’t cut corners on safety.
 Every day, maritime workers risk severe injury or death from:

 - Drowning – Maritime welders usually work in or around water.
 In such environments, drowning is always a risk.
 This risk is multiplied when welders work with heavy equipment in murky waters with low visibility and strong currents.
-Factors, such as overwork, distractions, disorientation, and equipment failure can all cause underwater welders to drown.
+Factors such as overwork, distractions, disorientation, and equipment failure can all cause underwater welders to drown.

 - Decompression sickness – When welders work in deep water, one of their biggest enemies is decompression sickness or the bends.
 The bends happen when divers come back to the surface too quickly.
 Gases in the bloodstream escape into surrounding tissue, causing a host of uncomfortable symptoms and medical complications.
-In severe cases, decompression sickness can cause death.
+In severe cases, decompression sickness can cause maritime welding death.

 How a Houston Offshore Injury Attorney Can Help